 This depends on the financial institution.
 If you’re looking for a hefty term loan from a commercial bank, you might have to use the money for a specific purpose.
 The bank would likely require a business plan that shows how your desired investment will improve revenue and profitability in the coming years.
 In other words, your intended use of the funds would have a direct influence on your chances of approval, borrowing amount, and interest rate.
 More substantial and cheaper bank loans typically require more information about your business’s future in general.
 Your business plan should clearly state why your desired investment makes sense at this time and why it’s necessary for achieving your long-term goals.

-Most other institutions, however, do not require a business plan or a specific purpose for the money.
+However, most other institutions do not require a business plan or a specific purpose for the money.
 You can essentially spend the money on anything you want.
 But that doesn’t mean you shouldn’t have a concrete plan for executing your investment and paying back the debt.

 There are also numerous types of business loans, and their requirements are sometimes based on their intended purpose.
 Equipment financing loans, for example, are designed to purchase expensive equipment.
 Depending on the institution, the application might require information about the piece of equipment at hand, like its current market value.
-Invoice financing is directly based on the value of your accounts receivables, so you’d need information about specific invoices.
+Invoice financing is directly based on your accounts receivables’ value, so you’d need information about specific invoices.

-Other types of business loans, like merchant cash advances or business lines of credit, are best suited for specific purposes as well.
+Other types of business loans, like merchant cash advances or business lines of credit, are best suited for specific purposes.
 Unlike term loans, institutions usually recommend using these two options to offset temporary dips in revenue.
 But you probably won’t need to disclose your purpose to the institution.

 What Can I Use a Personal Loan For?